 It’s got an air of mystery when it passes you: a lone gondola gliding through the waterways of City Park.
 Sometimes you can catch a glimpse of it at Big Lake; other times, you can see it going through the sculpture museum.

 You think you know a place, especially City Park, until you’ve seen it from the seat of an authentic Italian gondola.

-Robert Dula, who’s been guiding the gondola through the park for the last nine years, talked about being the only gondolier in the Gulf South and the interesting way he saved his boat from two hurricanes:
+Robert Dula, who’s been guiding the gondola through the park for the last eleven years, talked about being the only gondolier in the Gulf South and the interesting way he saved his boat from two hurricanes:

 Are you from New Orleans?

 Can you tell me about your boat, Bella Mae, and how you started?